 With the passage of time and the formation of start-ups, the importance of formal work clothes is decreasing day by day, and although this does not mean the complete removal of formal jackets and trousers for the workplace, naturally, more comfortable clothes for the workplace have received more attention.
 Now there are different models and types of men’s ties available and they can be used on different occasions.
 Now the variety of ties is so much that men usually hesitate to choose ties to match a suitable suit.

-It cannot be denied that a tie gives your style a different charm and beauty; So that your suit is missing something without a tie, and although some people are not very interested in using this item, the men’s tie continues to change.
-These changes have made the ties more beautiful than before, to the extent that the Iranian tie has one of the best designs in recent years.
+It cannot be denied that a tie gives your style a different charm and beauty; So your suit is missing something without a tie, and although some people are not very interested in using this item, the men’s tie continues to change.
+These changes have made the ties more beautiful than before, to the extent that the Iranian tie has been one of the best designs in recent years.